This page will be split into 2 parts, covering both sides of cockapoo rescue.

 Contents and Quick Navigation

-Although there isn’t a specific cockapoo rescue centre in the UK or even in the USA, there are many rescue centres you can phone and ask if there are any cockapoos needing new homes.
+Although there isn’t a specific cockapoo rescue centre in the UK or even in the USA, there are many shelters and centres you can phone and ask if there are any needing new homes.
 Even if they don’t have any on-site at that moment, they may log your interest and contact you when a cockapoo becomes available.
 There is usually an adoption fee involved for rehoming rescue dogs.

 The Cockapoo Club of GB

-These guy’s are specialists with Cockapoos.
+These guys are specialists in Cockapoos.
 Although the page I link to mainly talks about what to do if you need to give up your Cockapoo, please send them an email as they will be able to help you find a rescue cockapoo or point you in the right direction, if you would like to offer one a forever home.

 I have only come across this site recently and it is a great resource if you are interested in cockapoo rescue.
 Shelters from all over the UK place their dogs on here and you can search by specific breeds.
-At the time of me writing this, there are 3 Cockapoos on this site looking for new homes and to date this site has helped find a forever home for over 56,000 dogs!
+At the time of writing this, there are 3 Cockapoos on this site looking for new homes and to date, this site has helped find a forever home for over 56,000 dogs!
 It is definitely one place I would suggest if you would like to either give a cockapoo up for adoption or would like to adopt one.

 Cockapoo Owners Club Of GB

 A very trusted source when it comes to finding a cockapoo that needs a forever home.
-Check out their facebook page daily and look out for dogs that need rehoming.
+Check out their Facebook profile daily and look out for animals that need rehoming.

 The Doodle Trust

 This is a charity that helps rehome all poodle cross dogs.
-They look to rehome them with suitable owners and educate and help you with the dogs needs.
+They look to rehome them with suitable people and educate and help you with the dog’s needs.
 This is entirely run by volunteers.
 All the information you need is available on their website.
 If there is anything else you would like to know, we would recommend you contact them.

 Doodles for Rehoming UK

 This is a Facebook page that I have been a member of for many years.
-They vet all the listings and you have to apply by answering a questionnaire so that the current owners and people that run the group can decide who is best for that dog.
+They vet all the listings and you have to apply by answering a questionnaire so that the current owners and people that run the group can decide on the best person for a dog.
 I have read a lot of great success stories on this group and the admins work very hard.
 A lot of the dogs I have seen on here are still cockapoo puppies and not adult dogs.
 They also have a lot of cavapoo dogs and other crossbreeds such as the Labradoodle (half labrador and half poodle) and Goldendoodle (half golden retriever and half poodle).
 This is definitely one option you should consider if you would like to give up your cockapoo.

 Local Independent Rescue Centres

 As well as these main charities there will be lots of centres local to you.
-Look around and check out a few rescue centres, you can always phone ahead and ask if they have cockapoos.
-It’s worth checking on local centres to make sure they are offering a good service with clean kennels and well looked after dogs before you take a dog from them as some centres are unscrupulous, and there are many which are closed down and the dogs given to the main dog rescue centre charities.
+Look around and check out a few centres, you can always phone ahead and ask if they have cockapoos.
+It’s worth checking to make sure they are offering a good service with clean kennels and well looked after dogs before you take a cockapoo from them as some centres are unscrupulous, and there are many which are closed down and the dogs given to the main dog rescue centre charities.

 Do you Need To Give up Your Cockapoo?

 There are a lot of reasons why owning a Cockapoo might not have turned out as you expected it to be or has not given you that enriching and rewarding experience you had hoped for.
 Especially if you got your dog as a puppy.
 They are adorable but due to the fact they are a cross between a cocker spaniel (or English springer spaniel) and a poodle, require so much time and effort and it really is sad both for the owner and the dog.
-A big reason I see is that that the dog is still young and even though they are great family pets the cockapoo is still going to nip when its young.
-This phase passes but its at this phase when I see a lot are given up.
+A big reason I see is that that the dog is still a puppy and even though they are great family pets the cockapoo is still going to nip when it is young.
+This phase passes but its at this phase when I see a lot of people give up.

 However, we try not to judge anyone’s reasons for giving up their cockapoo, here at CockapooHQ and find it is better for both parties to separate and move on.
-The owner will be less stressed and the dog can go to a home where they get the love and attention that they need.
+The owner will be less stressed and the cockapoo can go to a home where they get the love and attention that they need.
 Most of the dogs I see being given you are still little cockapoo puppies aged 6 months or at least under a year old.

-Please, do not sell your dog on Gumtree or a similar site.
+Please, do not sell your cockapoo on Gumtree or a similar site.
 A cockapoo can end up in the wrong hands, especially if they are sold cheaply.
-We want to make sure they all go to good homes don’t we?
+We want to make sure that they all find their forever home, don’t we?

 Please do contact one of the listings above that I discussed where people are after Cockapoos.
 They are the best people to speak to.
 They have the relevant experience will be able to help you and will deal with this situation all the time and be able to find the perfect family home for your pooch.

-If you want to chat about this with someone then please feel free to contact us here at Cockapoo HQ and we will help all we can.
+If you would like to chat about this with someone then please feel free to contact us here at Cockapoo HQ and we will help all we can.